BLACK COHOSH Overview Information

 Breast cancer: There is some concern that black cohosh might worsen existing breast cancer.
 Women who have breast cancer or who have had breast cancer in the past, and women at high-risk for breast cancer, should avoid black cohosh.

-Endometriosis, fibroids, ovarian cancer, uterine cancer, and other hormone-sensitive conditions: Black cohosh acts somewhat like the female hormone, estrogen, in the body.
+Hormone-sensitive conditions, including endometriosis, fibroids, ovarian cancer, uterine cancer, and others: Black cohosh acts somewhat like the female hormone, estrogen, in the body.
 There is some concern that it could worsen conditions that are sensitive to female hormones.
 Do not take black cohosh if you have a condition that could be affected by female hormones.
 These conditions include ovarian cancer, uterine cancer, endometriosis, fibroids, and other conditions.

 Liver disease: Some reports suggest that black cohosh might cause liver damage.
 It is not known for sure if black cohosh is the cause of liver damage in these cases.
 Until more is known, people with liver disease should avoid taking black cohosh.